-It is important to note that in the wake of the savings and loan and banking crisis of the 1980s, the Congress passed two laws that drove the closure and resolution decisions we have witnessed in this most recent crisis.
-These laws were the Financial Institutions Reform, Recovery, and Enforcement Act in 1989 and the FDIC Improvement Act in 1991.
-Taken together, these laws amended the Federal Deposit Insurance (FDI) Act to require, among other things, that (1) institutions maintain minimum capital levels and the chartering regulator promptly close critically undercapitalized institutions through prompt corrective action provisions, (2) the FDIC resolve banks in the least costly manner, and (3) the FDIC maximize recoveries from failed institutions.
+In the wake of the savings and loan and banking crisis of the 1980s, the Congress passed two laws that drove the closure and resolution decisions we witnessed in this most recent crisis.
+These laws were the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 and the FDIC Improvement Act of 1991.
+Taken together, these laws amended the Federal Deposit

+Insurance (FDI) Act to require, among other things, that (1) institutions maintain minimum capital levels and the chartering regulator promptly close critically undercapitalized institutions through prompt corrective action provisions, (2) the FDIC resolve banks in the least costly manner, and (3) the FDIC maximize recoveries from failed institutions.
 The FDI Act also placed requirements on how the regulators examine institutions, including establishing minimum examination frequency requirements, requiring the agencies to establish standards for safety and soundness, and requiring the agencies to establish appraisal standards.
 In response, the FDIC and the other regulators issued implementing regulations and policy statements pertaining to many of the topics discussed in our report.